Skip to content

 client = OpenAI(api_key=api_key, base_url=device.get_url())

-# Streaming
+# Streaming response

 stream = client.chat.completions.create(